 Stock up on fresh produce at the Albury Wodonga Farmers’ Market every Saturday.
 Highlights include Curly Mo Street Food, Willowbank Farm’s vegetables and beef and Peechelba Produce saffron.

 Where to eat

 The brunch set heads to Dean Street’s Mr. Benedict, where the Beast breakfast sandwich, saves pondering after a big night out.
-There’s also The Proprietor in Townsend Street; Café Musette near Albury Railway Station; and Early Bird Café (0404 272 691), the locals’ favourite for takeaway egg and bacon rolls.
+There’s also The Proprietor in Townsend Street; Café Musette near Albury Railway Station; and Early Bird Café, the locals’ favourite for takeaway egg and bacon rolls.
 Finish with a sweet treat from Dean Street’s Geoffrey Michael Pâtissier.

 The River Deck is perfectly placed on the banks of the Murray at Noreuil Park, with sweeping river views framed by towering elm and plane trees.
 Belgian-born restaurateur Alex Smit and Mauritian head chef Ludo Baulacky serve regional produce with an interesting spin – a favourite is the Murray trout pastrami.
 La Maison Café, at Gateway Island in Wodonga, serves Middle Eastern-inspired nosh in a rustic setting.

 In Wodonga, chef David Kapay, formerly of Jamie Oliver’s Fifteen in London, runs fine-dining restaurant Miss Amelie in a historic former railway station.
-Highlights of his modern European menu include linguine with a prawn, scampim and crayfish bisque and a milk chocolate ganache and salted caramel ice-cream dessert.
+Highlights of his modern European menu include crab and king prawn ravioli and peanut butter parfait.